-- Day of receipt of tissue block or pre-cut slides. - Test with or without interpretation.

-Page with a Maboratory (all FISH requests must arrive in the laboratory by 12:00 for TAT calculation to begin on that day, otherwise it
+- Day of receipt of tissue block or pre-cut slides. - Test with or without interpretation. - Arrival time in laboratory (all FISH requests must arrive in the laboratory by 12:00 for TAT calculation to begin on that day, otherwise it will begin from the following working day). - Courier or standard post (please send by at least 1st Class Royal Mail or Special Delivery).

+Stated TATs are based on receipt of sample in lab to sample/result leaving the HSL-AD.

+Laboratory and do not include postal/courier delivery times to and from the lab.
+All requests involving interpretation are sent by encrypted email.